yuqingc/yuqingc.github.io/content/posts/js/data-bindings-react-vue.md

 </script>
 ```

-As we saw in the above code snippet, a `model` property is defined to bind a event with the bound prop `checked`.
-Note that we initialize a local state named `localChecked` because we should not modify a prop of a component directly.
+As we saw in the above code snippet, a `model` property is defined for binding a event with the bound prop `checked`.
+Note that we initialize a local state named `localChecked` because we should not modify a prop of a component directly, otherwise Vue raises a warning in the console.
 The `model` property offers a bridge joining the local `localChecked` with the prop passed from outside world.

 This could be confusing since we did nothing except for the `model` property in the default exported module.
-Neither did we listen to the `change` event nor we assign another value to the `checked` prop in the parent component.
+Neither did we listen to the `change` event nor assign another value to the `checked` prop in the parent component.
 How does the prop of `checked` change with the local `localChecked`??
 However, with no doubt, we *did* listen and we *did* re-assign the prop, with the help of `v-model` and `model` field of the child component.
-Code could be verbose but more clear like the second snippet in the preceding section, which is exactly the main idea of React's data flow management.
+It could be verbose but more clear that we write the second snippet in the preceding section, which is exactly the core idea of React's data flow management.

 ## What can be called a *good* component?